 Elvis Week dates!
 Elvis Week officially runs from August 9 through August 17.
 Whether you're visiting Memphis for the week or are a local preparing for the influx of visiting Elvis lovers, here's what you need to know.

 Please, don't call the people paying musical homage to Elvis "impersonators".
 The official term is Elvis Tribute Artists (ETAs for short).
 There will be plenty of them in town, and while some have greased their hair for fun, others have worked really hard and won a series of preliminary competitions around the world.

-The latter are here to compete in the official Ultimate Elvis Tribute Artist Contest, which has Semifinals on Wednesday night and Finals on Thursday night at the Graceland Soundstage.
-Whoever wins this gets to work for Graceland for a year as the Official ETA at events around the world, and they get $20, 000.
+The latter are here to compete in the official Ultimate Elvis Tribute Artist Contest.
+Whoever wins this gets to work for Graceland for a year as the Official ETA at events around the world, and they get some big bucks.

 2. Plan ahead.

 There are a ton of Elvis Week events.
 Some are official Graceland-sanctioned and others are not.
 For the official events, you'll need to plan way in advance and buy tickets for most, but not all.
 Graceland has the fully detailed scheduled and ticket information on their website.
 Some events are sold out, some you can stay get tickets for or are included in packages.

 3. Check Out The Other Elvis and Memphis Music Sites

 After you go to Graceland, there's plenty more Memphis music history to explore.